 Nearby Far Beach there is a nice little walking track where you can see some local wildlife in the area including birds and lizards galore!

-Anne Beach is known for being one of the most beautiful beaches in Key Largo.
+Anne Beach is known for being arguably the most beautiful beach in Key Largo.
 It also has very shallow water so it is perfect for weak swimmers or kids.

 At the beach you can swim or have a picnic.
 There is also a stunning boardwalk to enjoy for a late afternoon stroll.

 Why the name ‘Anne’ Beach?
 There is a nice story behind this one, it was named to honour eco-warrior Anne Eaton.
 One of the few times I have ever seen a eco-warrior formally recognised for their hard work.

 This beach is located a little further down the Florida Keys towards Key West.
 It is around a 30-40 minute car ride from the John Pennekamp Coral Reef State Park.
 Arguably, the beach is outside KL but we will include it anyway!

 We adored the Harry Harris Park in Tavernier as it has such a calm and relaxed vibe.
 We were literally one of the few people on the ‘beach’ when we were there.

 I say ‘Beach’ in inverted commas as it was not really a traditional beach as such but more a park overlooking the water.
 In saying that, we did see a person go snorkeling while we were there.